Simple Cooking Swaps for Easier Diabetes Management

 Try: “Nice” cream

-Ice cream is packed with simple sugars and not much in the way of fibre, making it not such a smart choice for your blood sugar.
+Ice cream is packed with simple sugars and not much in the way of fiber, making it not such a smart choice for your blood sugar.
 Nice cream is made by whirling frozen bananas in a food processor.
 The end result: an impossibly creamy, Froyo-like treat.
-The best part is that nice cream is endlessly customizable, meaning you can tweak it to fit whatever flavour you’re craving, says Sherry Rujikarn, WW food director.
+The best part is that nice cream is endlessly customizable, meaning you can tweak it to fit whatever flavor you’re craving, says Sherry Rujikarn, WW food director.
 “Add in additional fruit, nuts, or even some crumbled sugar-free cookies,” she suggests.
+To get started, try this Chocolate & Double Peanut Nice Cream, just 2 to 5 PersonalPoints per serving.

 You like: Pretzels